ShahriyarR/AsyncIO_Learning_Path/README.md

 * [A Really Gentle Introduction to Asyncio](https://www.youtube.com/watch?v=3mb9jFAHRfw)

-`[+]` These 3 videos are from CPython Core developer and it will explore what a hack is under the hood of asyncio:
+`[+]` These video playlist are from CPython Core developer and EdgeDB and it will explore what a hack is under the hood of asyncio:

 * [import asyncio: Learn Python's AsyncIO](https://www.youtube.com/playlist?list=PLhNSoGM2ik6SIkVGXWBwerucXjgP1rHmB)